-- Respond to fires and other emergencies as a part of an engine company or ambulance crew; - Lay and connect hoses, apply water through nozzles; - ➤ Raise and climb ladders; - ➤ Ventilate buildings; - > Remove persons from dangerous situations; - Administer emergency medical aid to level of certification; - Perform salvage operations; - Perform land and water rescue; - Assist in fire prevention and public education activities; - Perform and/or assist with daily and weekly equipment checks; - Perform the maintenance and cleaning of facilities, equipment and apparatus; - Perform prolonged manual work under adverse conditions;
+- Respond to fires and other emergencies as a part of an engine company or ambulance crew; - Lay and connect hoses, apply water through nozzles; - Raise and climb ladders; - Ventilate buildings; - Remove persons from dangerous situations; - > Administer emergency medical aid to level of certification; - Perform salvage operations; - Perform land and water rescue; - Assist in fire prevention and public education activities; - Perform and/or assist with daily and weekly equipment checks; - > Perform the maintenance and cleaning of facilities, equipment and apparatus; - Perform prolonged manual work under adverse conditions;

-- > Certified as an EMT-D; - Acquire and maintain ambulance attendant license; - ➤ Valid driver's license of the proper classification; - > Firefighter I certification. - > RT-130, Annual Wildland Refresher Training. - ➤ Resides within seventy-five (75) road miles of a Tahoe Douglas Fire Protection District fire station.
+- Certified as an EMT-D; - Acquire and maintain ambulance attendant license; - > Possess a valid Nevada or California Class C driver's license; - Possess and maintain a valid Nevada driver's license Class "B: with an "F" endorsement or a Nevada Commercial Driver's license - Class "A" or "B" OR an equivalent California driver's license within one year of appointment; - Possess and maintain a satisfactory driving record as defined by Motor Vehicle Report policy; - Firefighter I certification; - ▶ RT-130, Annual Wildland Refresher Training and - Resides within seventy-five (75) road miles of a Tahoe Douglas Fire Protection District fire station.

-- ➤ Associate Degree in Fire Science; - ➤ Haz Mat Technician/Specialist; - > EMT-I (intermediate); - ➤ Completion of Company Officer core classes; - ➤ Completion of CSFM Driver/Operator 1A and 1B; - ➤ Ability to learn complex practical manual skills; - Ability to cope with the mental and physical stress associated with emergency scenes; - > Excellent oral and written communications skills - Ability to lift and/or move up to 50 pounds
+- Associate Degree in Fire Science; - Haz Mat Technician/Specialist; - ► EMT-I (intermediate); - Completion of Company Officer core classes; - Completion of CSFM Driver/Operator 1A and 1B; - > Ability to learn complex practical manual skills; - Ability to cope with the mental and physical stress associated with emergency scenes; - > Excellent oral and written communications skills; and - > Ability to lift and/or move up to 50 pounds.